Is it a struggle to reel in new clients for your law firm?

 Your lead magnet should be relevant to your industry, relatively short and digestible (perhaps even a “cheat sheet”), and help solve some of your visitors’ problems.

 For example, if you’re a personal injury lawyer, perhaps you could have a cheat sheet titled, “Personal Injury Claim Cheat Sheet: 5 Legal Steps to Take After Being in an Accident.”

 In order to build a growing law firm, great customer service is a must.
 And it starts with your receptionist.
 The better trained and more available your receptionist, the better.

 The problem?
 A full-time receptionist can be a substantial cost for a law firm.
 Luckily, you don’t have to go that route.
-A virtual receptionist can help your law firm in several ways.
+A legal intake specialist can help your law firm in several ways.